GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 As for the host region in \DELS, the \VDES\ line properties for Region 2 vary significantly when considering the BLR quasar subtracted cube.
 The line properties for the BLR subtracted cube are presented in Table \ref{tab:HostFlux}, alongside the N\&B subtracted properties, and the integrated spectrum for Region 2 for the BLR subtraction is also shown in Figure \ref{fig:VDESRegions}.
 As for \DELS, this central region is coincident with the quasar, and so this BLR subtracted cube contains the unresolved narrow line flux from the NLR surrounding the quasar, spread across the image according to the PSF shape.
 This can also be seen in the kinematic maps for this cube, presented in Figures \ref{fig:VDESMapsQSO} and \ref{fig:MapsBroad}, which show the bright central emission.

-Region 3 is likely a second companion galaxy to the North-West of the quasar.
-The ellipse defining this region in Figure \ref{fig:VDESRegions} is offset $0.77''=4.17$ kpc from the quasar centre-to-centre, with $a=0.834''=4.53$ kpc, $b=0.542''=2.94$ kpc and a PA of 11 degrees.
-By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find that this can be best described with a $\sigma_a=0.38''=2.06$ kpc, an axis ratio of 0.65, and a PA of 12.5 degrees.
-In this region there are significant detections of GN \oiii\ and \ha\ components, with a marginal detection of \hb.
-The GN line component is offset from the quasar at $z=6.854$ by +219 km/s, with a line $\sigma$ of 279 km/s.
+Region 3 is likely a second companion galaxy to the northwest of the quasar.
+The ellipse defining this region in Figure \ref{fig:VDESRegions} is offset $0.77''=4.17$ kpc from the quasar centre-to-centre, with $a=0.417''=2.3$ kpc, $b=0.271''=1.5$ kpc and a PA of 11 degrees.
+By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find that this can be best described with a $\sigma_a=(0.4\pm0.1)''=(2.0\pm0.5)$ kpc, an axis ratio of $0.6\pm0.2$, and a PA of $193\pm5$ degrees.
+In this region there are significant detections of GN \oiii, \hb\ and \ha\ components, with SNR $\geq8.9$.
+The GN line component is offset from the quasar at $z=6.854$ by $+232\pm51$ km/s, with a line $\sigma$ of $250\pm51$ km/s.
 No broader GB component is detected.
-As for Region 1, the BLR subtracted cube has consistent results to the N\&B quasar-subtracted cube, as Region 3 is spatially offset enough that the narrow-line flux from the quasar has negligible contribution.
+The properties of Region 3 are relatively unaffected when considering instead the BLR quasar subtracted cube; these are also given in Tables \ref{tab:HostFlux} and \ref{tab:HostProperties}.
+This region is spatially offset from the quasar such that no significant narrow flux from the central region contributes.